awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-transition-general-considerations.md

 ### Unsupported lifecycle transitions<a name="unsupported-lifecycle-transitions"></a>

-Amazon S3 does not support any of the following Lifecycle transitions\.
+Amazon S3 does not support any of the following lifecycle transitions\.

 You *can't transition* from the following:
 + Any storage class to the S3 Standard storage class\.